davidegat/G-PoinT/README.md

 Built on Linux Ubuntu, Python 3, uses Tkinter for GUI.
 Requires openai and other libraries, see file.
 Remember to customize with your API key.
+Needs a PowerPoint template file in the script folder (example included).
+First slide is empty for customization.